Jai Parkash Ukrani

 Jai Parkash Ukrani is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till January 2023.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for minorities in the 2018 Pakistani general election.
+Jai Parkash Ukrani was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for minorities in the 2018 Pakistani general election.

 On 20 May 2023, he left the PTI due to the 2023 Pakistani protests.